jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/security-trends/index.md

 If you’re part of the industry, you aren’t safe either, since `PLCs`, `SCADA` systems, smart sensors, and drives are also `IoT` devices that can be compromised as a result of a `Mirai Botnet` attack.
-This may be discouraging, even more so i#

-## f we consider that in upcoming years, the

-amount of `IoT` devices will increase considerably.
+This may be discouraging, even more so if we consider that in upcoming years, the amount of `IoT` devices will increase considerably.
 We can, however, mitigate some risks now through system hardening, and something as simple as changing the default credentials as well as using [secure